Date of Award:

 David K. Stevens

 McManus, Paul, "Rhizosphere Interactions Between Copper Oxide Nanoparticles and Wheat Root Exudates in a Sand Matrix; Influences on Bioavailability and Uptake" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5058.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .